Counselling Related Questions

 2. Who is eligible for counselling?

 The services of the Centre are available to all Memorial full and part-time undergraduate and graduate students who are eligible to proceed in their program and not on academic leave.
-Types of services that a student can avail of depends on their current registration status.
+Types of services that a student can avail of depends on their current registration status. (*Please note that you must be registered/enrolled for courses during the semsester you are requesting counselling services)

 3.What are the different type of counselling sessions?